-You can decide to exclusively sell your stock images through only one stock photo agency.
+You can decide to sell stock images through only one stock photo agency exclusively.
 Exclusive contracts typically will pay you more as the stock photo agency will share a more significant percentage of the revenue with you.

 However, using the non-exclusive method lets you sell your stock images through multiple agencies and websites.
 While you will earn less per image sold, but there would be higher chances of selling more images.

 Take Model Releases

 So whenever you are shooting images that have faces of an individual(s) or when shooting private property that might be recognizable, you have to get model releases from the concerned individuals and property owners.
 Most stock photo agencies will not let you distribute images through their platforms without a model release wherever required.